ionic-team/ionic-docs/src/pages/enterprise/vibration.md

 // Vibrate 2 seconds
 // Pause for 1 second
 // Vibrate for 2 seconds
-// Patterns work on Android and Windows only this.vibration.vibrate([2000,1000,2000]);
+// Patterns work on Android only this.vibration.vibrate([2000,1000,2000]);

 // Stop any current vibrations immediately
-// Works on Android and Windows only this.vibration.vibrate(0);
+// Works on Android only
+this.vibration.vibrate(0);
 ```